ewanoleghe/ewanoleghe.github.io/blog/honeypot_azure/honeypot.md

 ```powershell
 ping -n 6 20.64.238.22
 ```
-Pings the VM 6 times
+Pings the VM and a total of 6 packets sent and received

 ![alt text](image-7.png)